 1. Make-up sex

-If the clash is about you two wanting different things then negotiating with your partner is the most effective way to resolve the tension.
+If the clash is about you two want different things then negotiating with your partner is the most effective way to resolve the tension.
 If he wants to see a Cricket test match on a Sunday while you want to watch the latest movie release, meet your partner halfway.
-When you think your partner spends more time in his social circle than with you, you two need to sit down to find a mid way to resolve the issue by arriving on a decision you both are okay with.
-Make a deal that both of you are comfortable with.
+When you think your partner spends more time in his social circle, this interaction has the possibility of becoming a heated argument.
+What should you do then?
+Maybe laugh together.
+Most fights happen over flimsy issues.
+If you can use the power of humour to laugh at yourselves and realize how silly you have been then it can really help you reconnect after a fight.

 Related reading: Try these 9 things to make it up to him!